 Mary Snowden and Cynthia Walton, two dusky damsels of Eufaula, who have been awaiting trial in the Muskogee jail on a charge of assault to kill, were tried by a jury and the result was a verdict of guilty as to Mary Snowden and acquittal as to Cynthia.

 — Muskogee Phoenix (Muskogee, Oklahoma), December 7, 1899

-Mary Snowden was sentenced to five years hard labor and costs in the federal penitentiary after she was convicted of assault to kill.
+Mary Snowden was convicted of assault to kill and sentenced to five years hard labor in the federal penitentiary.
 The 21-year-old had been married for just over a year when she became prisoner #2040 at Leavenworth.
 Details of the crime were not reported in the newspaper, which likely means the victim was also a person of color.

 Her husband, Matthew Snowden, was a Creek Freedman.
 (Matthew’s mother had been a slave of Creek Indians.
 Emancipated slaves and their children were enrolled as tribal citizens).
 Matthew had served two stints at Leavenworth by the time he married Mary.
-Their marriage didn’t last long.
-In 1902, while she was still in prison, he got married again and the following year he was married a third time.
-By 1907 Matthew was incarcerated for assault to kill at the Oklahoma State Penitentiary.
-His brothers, Littleton, Joseph and Horace, also served prison terms.
+His brothers, Littleton, Joseph and Horace also served prison terms.

 The Wichita Beacon newspaper described Mary and the Snowden brothers as “members of a band of cutthroats and outlaws.”